gustavobini/react-google-optimize/README.md

 Props:

 - **name:** the experiment name configured in Google Optimize.
-- **loadingComponent:** a component to be rendered while the variants are being requested from Google Optimize.
+- **loadingComponent:** (optional) a component to be rendered while the variants are being requested from Google Optimize.

 ## Variant component